Local Church Treasurer Manual

 You can enter your statistical information and look up historical data at the Ezra website sponsored by GCFA (ezra.gcfa.org)

 Conference Budget - At each Annual Conference session, representatives from each local church meet together to accomplish the business of the conference.
 One of the duties of the members is to approve the Conference Budget for the next year, affirming that their church will support this decision by paying their share - or their apportionment.
-This is a copy of the budget approved at annual conference for 2018 on which your 2018 apportionments are based.
+This is a copy of the budget approved at the 2018 annual conference on which your 2019 apportionments are based.
 The descriptions are sometimes helpful for church members wanting to understand where their dollars are going.

 Apportionment Calculation - Conference Shared Ministry Apportionments (the apportioning to each church of their fair share of the budget approved by members of Annual Conference) are calculated based on Conference Rules 5.140 - 5.145.
 This document explains the calculation process.